Aadi2725/Depreciation-Calculator/README.md

+# Depreciation Calculator (Excel Project)

+Project Overview

+This Depreciation Calculator is built in Microsoft Excel to help users calculate the depreciation of assets using various functions.
+The tool simplifies asset depreciation calculations and provides clear, structured outputs.
+It is particularly useful for accountants, financial analysts, and business owners managing asset valuations.

+Key Excel Functions Used

+This project utilizes the following Excel functions:

+IFS: Determines the correct depreciation rate based on given conditions.

+SUMIF: Aggregates values based on specific criteria.

+SUM: Calculates the total cost or depreciation.

+VLOOKUP: Retrieves relevant depreciation rates from a predefined table.

 Conditional Formatting: Highlights key values dynamically for better visualization.

 How It Works

-1. Input Asset Details: The user enters the asset cost and useful life.
+Input Asset Details: The user enters the asset cost and useful life.

-2. Depreciation Method Selection: The tool calculates depreciation using a predefined formula.
+Depreciation Method Selection: The tool calculates depreciation using a predefined formula.

-3. Automated Calculations: Using functions like IFS, SUMIF, and VLOOKUP, the depreciation is computed instantly.
+Automated Calculations: Using functions like IFS, SUMIF, and VLOOKUP, the depreciation is computed instantly.

-4. Final Output: The sheet displays yearly depreciation values in a structured format.
+Final Output: The sheet displays yearly depreciation values in a structured format.

 Use Cases